davestephens/bbs-ansi-adverts/README.md

 ## How to add an advert
 - Fork
-- Add your advert into the `adverts` ditectory
+- Add your advert into the `adverts` directory
 - Submit a PR
+- Profit!